 To be honest, I was all over the map in my search.
 I wanted them to be sturdy and had accepted that as long as they were comfortable for eating and shorter periods of time, they didn’t have to feel like I was lounging on a sofa like my current stools.
 I was also in a little bit of a state of sticker shock so I tried to confine myself to under a certain amount (including shipping).
 There are a lot of gorgeous stools out there but for my kitchen specifically, I ruled out stools with brass/chrome legs.
 And even though I was attracted to a lot of the rattan/natural stools, I thought a lot of the styles that had that honey-esque finish would stick out like a sore thumb against my kitchen and breakfast nook.
 And even though I was looking for something a little more modern, it would look ridiculous for me to throw some super contemporary stools in.
 A BIG thank you to my friends Kris of Driven by Decor and Sarah of Life on Virginia Street, who listened, and Facetimed with me countless times as I weighed my options.
 Below are 16 kitchen stools that were contenders at some point during the past week.

 Admittedly, the counter stools were immediately ruled out as soon as I realized they didn’t have a bar-height counterpart.
 Like #1 – gorgeous (but pricey), they wouldn’t have worked at my bar but I also don’t know if I could have pulled off that honey color in my space.
 Kris said she just wanted someone to have them; I agree haha. #2 was a frontrunner (and comes in multiple colors) but since it was made to order in all colors but black, it wouldn’t arrive for 6-8 weeks.
 I was already struggling with the price tag so even though I pulled it up in consideration every day this past week, I ultimately ruled it out.
 I am really digging the thin spindle look though… I thought I’d struck gold when I saw #13 but then realized they only came in counter height.
 At first, I wasn’t considering backless stools – until I realized I don’t really recline in my current stools.
 Those were brought into the mix later in the week and I do like the clean look.
-If #10 was on sale or a little less $$$, I would have pulled the trigger on those immediately.
-Tan and cognac leather was also a style I didn’t consider in the beginning but the more I searched, the more convince I was that it would be the perfect way to warm things up.
+Tan and cognac leather was also a style I didn’t consider in the beginning but the more I searched, the more convinced I was that it would be the perfect way to warm things up.
 I am loving that look right now, especially mixed in with a little black contrast and green plants.
 I just don’t know if I could pull them off with my current kitchen (and ultimately, Kris and Sarah convinced me to keep looking).
 If I had white cabinets, I would have ordered #7 by Thursday.
 One stool I continued re-visiting though was #16.
 When I saw that they were on sale this weekend for 20% off, plus, they ship for free (most don’t), they went to the top of my list.
 When my mom found them (I hadn’t even mentioned them) and suggested them too, I placed the order.
 I spent more that what I thought when I started my search but less than what I had accepted by mid-week.
 Dave is just thrilled there’s a padded seat 😉

 Stay tuned to see the stools and ALL the kitchen updates coming soon.
 Again, email subscribers will be seeing a progress peek in the next week so if you want to see it, be sure to sign up below.